SubZtep/gif-animation-preview/readme.txt

 * Pretty smooth effect between your preview and animation
 * Start animations with your mouse
 * Work with metadata and preview
+* Disable for certain images with `nogap` class

 Don't worry, delete this plugin will remove all settings from your database.
-Generated preview images gonna stay there, you can use them everywhere until you delete them manually
+Generated preview images gonna stay there, you can use them everywhere until you delete them manually.

 [Live Demo](http://demo.land/wordpress/?p=4)